 Administrative Certificate and Certification Program Information

+The administrative office technology certificate program prepares students to enter the workforce in an entry-level position.
+In addition, credits earned from this program can be used towards earning an associate's degree in administrative office technology or other business majors.
 Administrative assistants often can improve their job prospects through certification from a professional organization, which requires membership and passing a competency examination.

 Students must submit high school transcripts, and all applicants must have either graduated from high school or earned a GED certificate.
 It is helpful to have good grades in math and an understanding of basic word processing and other computer programs.
+Many trade and technical schools also require incoming students to sit for a mandatory placement test.

 Courses in office procedures, English grammar, proofreading, and keyboarding for students who want to increase their speed and accuracy are followed by specific courses in: